-Deepak is an advanced clinical practitioner (ACP) in learning disabilities and autism (LD&A), and is registered with the Health and Care Professionals Council (HCPC).
-He is an Allied Health Professional with extensive experience of working in the NHS.
+Deepak is an advanced clinical practitioner (ACP) in learning disabilities and autism (LD&A), who is Health and Care Professionals Council (HCPC) registered.
+He is also an Allied Health Professional and with extensive experience of working in the NHS.

 Deepak was born in India, where he completed his undergraduate degree in physiotherapy, where the course was four and a half years and covered a broad curriculum.
 After qualifying, he worked in Mumbai, and then moved to the UK to complete his post graduate education at the University of Salford where he was able to study gait analysis and manual therapy.
 He completed his MSc in Advancing Physiotherapy, going on to work in research at three different NHS trusts, before he entered the role at Cheshire and Wirral Partnership NHS foundation trust in 2016.